 Our Analysis and Test Results

 A lot of this metric comes down to how well the different geometries of a harness fit your particular body shape.
 Women's hips also vary a lot more than men's in their rise, so if you have a shorter rise or prefer to wear your harness over your hipbones as opposed to above them on your waist, you may not find this one so comfortable.
-Those ladies should check out the Petzl Selena, which is designed to ride a little lower.
-The Mad Rock Venus and Edelrid Jayne II also felt like they had a lower rise to us.

 We think the molded gear loops that Black Diamond uses on most of their harnesses are some of the best in the business.
 They are encased in plastic molding so that they are rigid for easy racking, and they extend about an inch away so that they stay racked neatly together.
 Our only quibble with this style is that it's not comfortable to throw your pack on over this harness when moving from one spot to another.
 It's not that big a deal to take your harness off either, but for anything more than a 5-minute hike, you'll be more comfortable without it on.